 Agave potatorum is a succulent that forms a symmetrical rosette of broad, gray leaves.
 The rosette grows up to 2 feet (60 cm) tall and 3 feet (90 cm) in diameter.
-Leaves are up to 18 inch (45 cm) long leaves are slightly reflexed back near the tips with chestnut brown spines.
-The 1 inch (2.5 cm) long terminal spine is slightly wavy and the short marginal spines are on tubercle-like prominences.
+Leaves are up to 18 inches (45 cm) long leaves are slightly reflexed back near the tips with chestnut brown spines.
+The 1 inch (2.5 cm) long terminal spine is slightly wavy, and the short marginal spines are on tubercle-like prominences.
 The flower spike can be up to 20 feet (6 m) long when fully developed.
 It bears pale green and yellow flowers tinged with red and subtended with red bracts.

 How to Grow and Care

 Agave is not a difficult plant to grow.
 They're slow-growing and dramatic and will even thrive on a bit of neglect.
 If you're the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
 Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.

 In general, Agaves do not need to be repotted every year.
 Most of the species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
 It's also best to handle your Agave as little as possible since they do not like to be disturbed.
 When you do repot, refresh the spent soil with a new potting mix and make sure the plant is firmly anchored in its pot.
 See more at How to Grow and Care for Agave.